azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

 surface level types in an Azoth program.
 As such, they are named just *`Types` rather than *`DecoratedTypes`.

+## Bare Types

+During type computation, it is necessary to have as an intermediate step, a type that has reference capabilities on type arguments, but does not *yet* have a reference capability at the top-level.
+These are referred to as *bare types*.
+They really aren't a valid or complete system of types.
+Rather an incomplete subset of the types.
+Namely, those that could have a capability applied to them.

 ## Conventions

 This project doesn't prefix interfaces used as traits with "`I`".
 This is because the